-- 20% or more of the child population in 36 states and D.C. lived in food insecure households in 2010.
-The District of Columbia (30.7%) and Oregon (29.0%) had the highest rates of children in households without consistent access to food.[ii]
+- 20 percent or more of the child population in 37 states and D.C. lived in food-insecure households in 2012, according to the most recent data available.
+New Mexico (29%) and Mississippi (29%) had the highest rates of children in households without consistent access to food.[ii]

-- In 2010, the top five states with the highest rate of food insecure children under 18 are the District of Columbia, Oregon, Arizona, New Mexico, & Florida.[iii]
+- In 2012, the top five states with the highest rate of food-insecure children under 18 were New Mexico, Mississippi, Arizona, Georgia, and Nevada.[iii]

-- Nearly 14 million children are estimated to be served by Feeding America, over 3 million of which are ages 5 and under.[v]
+- Twelve million children are estimated to be served by Feeding America, over 3.5 million of which are ages 5 and under.[v]

-- 54 percent of client households with children under the age of 3 participated in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[vii]
+- Nearly one in four (24%) client households with children report participation in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[vii]

 Participation in Federal Nutrition Programs

-- During the 2011 federal fiscal year, more than 31 million low-income children received free or reduced-price meals through the National School Lunch Program.[xi]
-Unfortunately, just 2.3 million children participated in the Summer Food Service Program that same year.[xii]
+- During the 2013 federal fiscal year, more than 21.5 million low-income children received free or reduced-price meals daily through the National School Lunch Program.[x]
+Unfortunately, in 2013 less than 2.5 million children participated daily in the Summer Food Service Program.[xi]